-- If another potential metadata server exists, recovery will take place.
-For more information, see "Recovery" on page 27. - If the last potential metadata server for a filesystem goes down while there are active CXFS clients, all of the clients will be forced out of the filesystem. - If you are exporting the CXFS filesystem to be used with other NFS clients, the filesystem should be exported from the active metadata server for best performance (which might require manually relocating the metadata server).
-For more information on NFS exporting of CXFS filesystems, see "CXFS Mount Scripts" on page 298.
-For a high-performance NFS edge serving configuration (in which CXFS client nodes can export data with NFS), contact SGI Professional Services. - There should be an odd number of server-capable administration nodes with CXFS services running for quorum calculation purposes.
+- If another potential metadata server for the filesystem exists when the active metadata server fails, recovery will take place.
+For more information, see "Recovery" on page 26. - If the last potential metadata server for a filesystem goes down while there are active CXFS clients, all of the clients will be forced out of the filesystem. - If you are exporting the CXFS filesystem to be used with other NFS clients, the filesystem should be exported from the active metadata server for best performance (which might require manually relocating the metadata server).
+For more information on NFS exporting of CXFS filesystems, see "CXFS Mount Scripts"

+on page 302.
+For a high-performance NFS edge-serving configuration (in which CXFS client nodes can export data with NFS), contact SGI Professional Services.

+• There should be an odd number of server-capable administration nodes with CXFS services running for quorum calculation purposes.
 If you have a cluster that consists of only two server-capable administration nodes, you should use system reset and you should not use a tiebreaker.
 If the cluster has more than one server-capable administration node and at least one client-only node, SGI recommends that you define a stable client-only node as the CXFS tiebreaker.
-See "CXFS Tiebreaker" on page 26 and "Use an Odd Number of Server-Capable Administration Nodes" on page 53.
+See "CXFS Tiebreaker" on page 25 and "Use an Odd Number of Server-Capable Administration Nodes" on page 53.

-Figure 1-2 shows nodes in a pool that are installed with the cluster_admin software product and others that are installed with the cxfs_client software product.
-Only those nodes with the cluster_admin software product have the fs2d daemon and therefore a copy of the cluster database.
+Figure 1-2 shows nodes in a pool that are installed with the cluster\admin software product and others that are installed with the cxfs\client software product.
+Only those nodes with the cluster\admin software product have the fs2d daemon and therefore a copy of the cluster database.
 (For more information, see Table 1-2 on page 43 and Table 1-3 on page 44.)